Teukolsky master equation and Painlev\'e transcendents: numerics and extremal limit: Monodromy Properties and Boundary Conditions

 where $t$ is not necessarily equal to $t_0$.
 The function $\tau_V$ is defined, up to a multiplicative constant, by the equation

 The function $\tau_V$ is associated to the fifth Painlevé transcendent \cite{Jimbo:1981aa}.

 In order to make practical use of the map \eqref{eq:tauconditions} we need a procedure to evaluate the $\tau$-function $\tau_V$.
-The small $t$ expansion for the generic fifth Painlevé transcendent was proposed in \cite{Gamayun:2013auu}.
+The small $t$ expansion for the generic fifth Painlevé transcendent was proposed in \cite{Gamayun:2013auu}, using $c=1$ conformal blocks.
+One can find the parallel discussion for the Nekrasov-Shatashvilii (semiclassical) limit of the conformal blocks in \cite{Bershtein:2021uts}.
 In \cite{Lisovyy:2018mnj}, the authors made use of Riemann-Hilbert problems methods in the theory of integrable systems and gave an expression for $\tau_V$ based on Fredholm determinants (see also \cite{Cafasso:2017xgn}).
 The Fredholm determinant expression allows for efficient computation of $\tau_V$, and it is given by

 with ${\cal C}$ a circle of radius $R<1$ and kernels given explicitly for $|t|<R$, by

 where the parametrices $\Psi$ and $\Psi_c$ are matrices whose entries are given by

 with $\phi$ and $\chi$ in terms of Gauss' hypergeometric series